 Alongside their contextual recruitment tool, Rare also provide a host of other support for employers looking to improve diversity at their firm.
-For more information on Rare, organisations can get in touch with them here.
+For more information on Rare, organisations can get in touch with them here upReach offer a contextual recruitment system, which provides both a single "net indicator of disadvantage" score, and contextualised A-level grades that reflect the background of candidates.
+Their system has been developed based on a body of research looking at disadvantage and its impact on attainment.